Universe

 debug

 A toggle that lets you look inside the function to see what is happening.
-This is useful if you would like to understand why certain content may be incompatible and which of the parameters above could be changed to resolve the issue.
+Enable this if you would like a log of the function process and which of the parameters above could be changed to resolve the issue.

 Originally designed to allow for an image to be placed side-by-side with text, this function takes an iterative approach to aligning the content.
 When changing the width of a block of text, the height does not scale linearly, but instead behaves as a step function that follows an exponential trend (the graph below has a simplified visualization of this).
-This prevents the use of an analytical methodology similar to the one used in oasis-align-images, and thus must be solved using an iterative approach.
+This prevents the use of an analytical methodology and thus must be solved using an iterative approach.

 Series of graphs visualizing the block width versus height of content